microsoft/rushstack-websites/websites/api.rushstack.io/docs/pages/api-extractor-model.apiconstructor.md

 Compare with [ApiConstructSignature](./api-extractor-model.apiconstructsignature.md) , which describes the construct signature for a class constructor.

+<i>(Some inherited members may not be shown because they are not represented in the documentation.)</i>

 ## Constructors

 | Constructor                                                                     | Modifiers | Description                                                        |